AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 ### Rules

-There are two important keywards for inheritance in Solidity:
+There are two important keywords for inheritance in Solidity:

 - `virtual`: If the functions in the parent contract are expected to be overridden in its child contracts, they should be declared as `virtual`.